abhibirader24/project1/README.md

 ✅ Learn the syntax
 ✅ Understand the execution order
-✅ Practice daily with real datasets
+✅ Practice daily with real datasets.
 ✅ Solve interview questions consistently
 ✅ Focus on why a query works—not just how to write it# project1